The Queen and I (novel): Plot

 Charles, former Prince of Wales, discovers his great love for gardening.
 While he and his wife Diana, Princess of Wales, begin affairs with their neighbours, their children, William and Harry, do not recognise the situation they are in, thinking the whole thing to be an adventure.

 Later, Charles is imprisoned and sentenced for attacking a police officer, a crime he did not actually commit.
 His sister, Princess Anne takes up with a local handyman.
-Prince Andrew, Duke of York, is briefly mentioned to be serving aboard a Royal Navy submarine under the Arctic ice cap.
+Prince Andrew is briefly mentioned to be serving aboard a Royal Navy submarine under the Arctic ice cap.

 Their neighbours, who are at first sceptical, eventually include the ex-royal family in their community, and help them as much as their own circumstances allow.
 Although the Queen Mother is the oldest of the ex-royals, she learns very fast how to cope with the new situation, but even in the poor circumstances of Hellebore Close, cannot stop herself from betting on horses.
 Her death shakes the whole neighbourhood and everyone takes part in her cheap but solemn funeral.
 A disgruntled fishmonger and his wife start a campaign to "Bring Our Monarch Back", under the acronym 'B.O.M.B'.

 Jack Barker and his so-called "Kitchen Cabinet" make election promises to voters that would cause great expense, such as promising to raise pensions and renew schools, and soon get into trouble with foreign creditors.
 After talks with the Japanese emperor, Barker announces that Britain is to become part of the Japanese Empire, with himself as Governor-General.
 In return, all repayments to Japan are to be suspended indefinitely.
 This agreement is sealed by the marriage of Edward, the Queen's youngest son, to Sayako, daughter of the Emperor.

 It is then revealed the events were a nightmare.
 The Queen wakes to find that the Conservatives have won the election instead, as indeed actually happened, and John Major has remained prime minister.

 In 2006, a sequel, Queen Camilla, was published.
 The novel ignores the revelation that Hellebore Close was all a dream, and begins with the royal family as still living there, with Jack Barker still in power.